-COBRA: Consolidated Omnibus Budget Reconciliation Act (COBRA) is a law that gives workers and their families the right to continue their group health benefits provided by their employer’s plan for a certain period of time in the event that they lose health insurance coverage because they are terminated from their job, or if there is a reduction of hours that causes them to lose coverage.
+COBRA: Consolidated Omnibus Budget Reconciliation Act (COBRA) is a law that gives workers and their families the right to continue their group health benefits provided by their employer’s plan for a certain period of time in the event that they lose health insurance coverage because they are separated from employment, or if there is a reduction of hours that causes them to lose coverage.

 Coinsurance: The percentage of the cost of a service/fee you will be responsible for after the deductible (if any) is met.

 Copay: The dollar amount you have to pay for a specific type of service or visit regardless of its cost before the deductible is met for all plans except HDHPs.
 Copays count toward the out-of-pocket maximum but not the deductible.

 PCP: Primary care provider (e.g. family/general practitioner) you coordinate care through

 Cost-sharing: How cost is divided between the member and the insurance carrier for services/care.
 Examples of cost sharing are co-pays, coinsurance, and deductibles.

 Deductible: The amount a member must pay out-of-pocket for covered health services before the carrier begins to pay.